I am a runner and a traveler. I have always been.

-The suffering bounced back, disfigured me and the being I thought I was.
+The suffering bounced back and disfigured me and the being I thought I was.

-I thought a demon took over my soul and made my face reflect its hideous look.
+I thought a demon had taken over my soul and made my face reflect its hideous look.

-In the Shadow World, I sank in the depth of the Earth to find the demon and unleash myself from its power.
+In the Shadow World, I sank into the depths of the Earth to find the demon and unleash myself from its power.

-I roamed and rummaged burning deserts, I burned my skin, fret my legs to the bones, bleed out.
+I roamed and rummaged through burning deserts; I burned my skin, fretted my legs to the bones, and bled out.

-I am still remembering the boiling blood’s smell dried out by the desert dust taking my breath away.
+I still remember the boiling blood’s smell dried out by the desert dust, taking my breath away.

 I screamed out my voice and my lungs.
 I cried out, boiling salty tears that stung when touching bleeding wounds.
 I endured all that pain until I thought I could not bear more.

 I surrendered.
-I wanted to understand why do I have to carry with me this curse.
+I wanted to understand why I had to carry this with my curse.

-I left then the heart of the Earth to travel to the skies.
+I left the heart of the Earth to travel to the skies.

 I went to meet angels and light creatures.

-I felt so light, like a feather swaying in the wind and so shiny like the morning star.
+I felt light, like a feather swaying in the wind, and shiny like the morning star.

-I asked every light being I met on my way to tell me why do I see that blunt face in the mirror.
+I asked every light being I met on my way to tell me why I saw that blunt face in the mirror.

 But the only answer I got was that „through the lens of love and acceptance, one’s face can be beautiful.”